Teacher Training · 7-Month Certification · 2026 Cohort

 The shape of the year

-No. Morning Altars is sacred but not religious — ceremony and reverence without dogma or belief requirements.
-Many participants have left organized religion but still long for ritual and the sacred; this fills that gap, and it meets the people you serve across every faith and none.
+No. Morning Altars is sacred but not religious.
+Ceremony and reverence without dogma or belief requirements.
+Many participants have left organized religion but still long for ritual and the sacred, and this fills that gap.
+It meets the people you serve across every faith and none.

 Every session is recorded and lives in the private library, so you can catch up if life intervenes.
 The monthly practice groups and forum keep you connected to your cohort between daylongs.